Dr Euan Grant

-Mr Grant completed his doctoral research in St Andrews in early 2019, following an MLitt in Systematic and Historical Theology in 2014/15, and a BA in Oxford, examined in 2013.
+Dr Grant completed his doctoral research in St Andrews with Prof Judith Wolfe, following an MLitt in Systematic and Historical Theology and a BA in Oxford.
 Outside the academy, he has worked in churches in a variety of stipendiary and voluntary positions, and is currently a member of the Vestry and theological representative of the congregation at All Saints?
 Church, St Andrews.

 DI2000 Christian Thought and Practice (with Dr Steve Holmes)

 DI5526 Selected Medieval Theologian: Thomas Aquinas (with Dr George Corbett)